 There is a shortage of rental cars this season, so be sure to make advance reservations.
 If a rental car is a necessary factor in your vacation, we recommend you secure a car first, before lodging or flights.
 It’s extremely unlikely you’ll be able to pick up a car last minute.
 Although Uber and Lyft are available in the surrounding area on a limited basis, it may not be practical to use either mode to access Glacier National Park.
 If you are planning on visiting during the peak summer season, plan ahead for lodging as well—accommodations are filling up fast.

 Glacier National Park continues to modify operations as the COVID-19 pandemic continues.
-Face masks are required in all buildings on federal lands and outside in situations where appropriate social distancing is not possible.
+Visitors who are not fully vaccinated must wear face masks indoors and in crowded outdoor spaces.
 Park staffing capabilities are limited due to the pandemic, so please be respectful and patient.

 Things to Do Outside the Park

 While Glacier National Park offers plenty of sought-after exploration and adventure, the allure extends beyond the park into Western Montana’s Glacier Country.
 You’ll find access to the world-class recreation the region is known for, as well as arts and culture, dining, breweries and distilleries, farmers markets and family fun.
 It’s good to have an alternate plan in place in one of the communities outside the park in the event that the park is congested.